tony-zhelonkin/Hobotnica_baySeq_ed/README.md

 between two experimental conditions by 5 tools: DESeq, EBSeq, edgeR, limma voom and NOISeq.
-- Program also computes distance matrixes using different types of signatures, that can be used in Hobotnica to compare results and calculate the best differential expression tool for input data.
+- Program also computes distance matrixes using different types of signatures, and uses it in Hobotnica to compare results and calculate the best differential expression tool for input data.
 It also visualizes intersection of subsets.